allenai/beaker-py/README.md

 <hr/>

 ❗ NOTICE: this project has moved!
 The latest version of beaker-py is now maintained in [allenai/beaker](https://github.com/allenai/beaker/tree/main/bindings/python).
+Version 1 will continue to survive here for folks that need it.

 <hr/>